How to create OKRs and KPIs in 10 logical steps

 2. Focus on creating alignment across all of your OKRs using OKR + KPI Trees.

-3. Setting OKRs for teams will encourage cooperation, as long as the OKRs cross multiple teams are aligned properly.
+3. Setting OKRs for teams will encourage cooperation, as long as the OKRs across multiple teams are aligned properly.

 4. Write your OKRs down and review them regularly.